Probation for Academic Staff - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 Director, People and Culture

-If probation is not completed successfully and employment is terminated, advise the staff member of the outcome of their probation in writing.
+If probation is not completed successfully and employment is terminated, advise the staff member in writing of the decision to terminate employment.

 END